-Trinity Evangelical Lutheran Church; Creston, Iowa;
+Trinity Evangelical Lutheran Church, Creston & Mount Ayr, Iowa;

-Grace and peace to you from our Lord and Savior Jesus Christ.
+Grace and peace to you from our Lord and Savior, Jesus Christ.

-The peace of God that passes all understanding keep your hearts and minds in Christ Jesus.
+The peace of God that passes all understanding, keep your hearts and minds in Christ Jesus.
 Amen.